Tap here to get 5 Secrets to Stress Free Dinners

 Chicken Salad Ingredients

-• Cooked Shredded Chicken: Read below for my tips and tricks on shredding chicken.
+• Cooked Shredded Chicken: You will need three cups, which is a pound of raw chicken cooked.
+See the note in the recipe card about different options for shredded chicken.
 Another great idea is to keep frozen shredded chicken on hand.

 • Grapes: This is the ingredient that usually throws people for a loop, but it adds such a perfect texture and sweetness to the recipe.